print-hi/lyra/README.md

 # its kinda like keras *but worse* (＾◡＾)っ ♡

-Python package for machine learning models implemented with a C++ backend.
+Python package for machine learning models - backend implementation in pure C++.
 GLM is the only available model at the moment; currently fits models up to twice as fast comparative to other popular libraries such as scikit-learn and statsmodel while retaining accuracy levels (only tested on balanced, medium-sized datasets so far ).

 # Installation